This policy has been approved and adopted by the Governing Body in November 2023 and will be reviewed in November 2024.

 (Relationships Education, Relationships and Sex Education (RHSE) and Health Education, DFE, updated Sept 2021)

 It is about the development of the pupil’s knowledge and understanding of themselves as a sexual being, about what it means to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience.

 STATUTORY CURRICULUM REQUIREMENTS

 We are legally required to teach those aspects of RHSE which are statutory parts of National Curriculum Science.

 However, the reasons for our inclusion of RHSE go further.

 ‘I HAVE COME THAT YOU MIGHT HAVE LIFE AND HAVE IT TO THE FULL’

 We are involved in relationships, health and sex education precisely because of our Christian beliefs about God and about the human person.
 The belief in the unique dignity of the human person made in the image and likeness of God underpins the approach to all education in a Catholic school.
 Our approach to RHSE therefore is rooted in the Catholic Church’s teaching of the human person and presented in a positive framework of Christian ideals.

-Following the guidance of the Bishops of England and Wales and as advocated by the DFE (and the Welsh Assembly Government) RHSE will be firmly embedded in the PSHE framework as it is concerned with nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of pupils.
+Following the guidance of the Bishops of England and Wales and as advocated by the DFE, RHSE will be firmly embedded in the PSHE framework as I is concerned with the nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of pupils.
 It is centred on Christ’s vision of being human as good news and will be positive and prudent, showing the potential for development, while enabling the dangers and risks involved to be understood and appreciated.